hannes/MonetDBLite/README.md

 ## Versatile Data Importation

-* Copying a data.frame object into a table within the MonetDBLite database
+* To efficiently copy a `data.frame` object into a table within the MonetDBLite database, use [`dbWriteTable`](http://www.inside-r.org/packages/cran/DBI/docs/dbWriteTable):

-An R `data.frame` can be efficiently stored in a table within the database using [`dbWriteTable`](http://www.inside-r.org/packages/cran/DBI/docs/dbWriteTable):

 ```R
 # directly copy a data.frame object to a table within the database
 dbWriteTable(con, "mtcars", mtcars)
 ```

-* Copying a CSV file into a table within the MonetDBLite database

-You can also directly load data from a CSV by providing the local file path of a `.csv` file to `dbWriteTable`:
+* To directly load a CSV file into a table within the MonetDBLite database, provide the local file path of a `.csv` file to `dbWriteTable`:

 ```R
 # construct an example CSV file on the local disk